ychoi12/dsci510_fall2025_final_project/README.md

 All results regenerate from scratch using python -m src.main.

-All imports in your code are listed in requirements.txt.
+All imports in code are listed in requirements.txt.

-No real secrets are stored—only .env.example is included.